aatmunbaxi/site/content/math/LAWRGe_2023_notes.md

 The above is the process of **extending down**.

-Extending up is the process of removing the reliance on &ldquo;diffeomorphism classes of&rdquo; from the previous definition.
+Extending up is the process of removing the reliance on "diffeomorphism classes of" from the previous definition.

 Let \\( \mathsf{Bord}\_d^{\mathrm{or}} \\) be an \\( (\infty,d) \\)-category.
 This is a category with \\( k < d \\)-morphisms the same as in \\( \mathsf{Cob}\_d^{\mathrm{or}} \\), and \\( d \\)-morphisms are done by \\( d \\)-dimensional iterated cobordisms